General Indy 500 Facts and Milestones

 • Roger Penske - 1988 (Rick Mears, Danny Sullivan, Al Unser Sr.)

-Owner/Team qualifying 1st-2nd
+Owner/Team qualifying 1st-2nd (Post WWII Era)

 • Novi - 1949 (Duke Nalon & Rex Mays)

-• Granatelli wedge Turbines - 1968 (Joe Leonard & Graham Hill)
+• Granatelli Wedge Turbines - 1968 (Joe Leonard & Graham Hill)

 • Penske Team - 1982 (Rick Mears & Kevin Cogan)